E-commerce Business Startup Tips

 - Run one advertising campaign at a time to see what works and what needs to be revamped.

 - Sell business to business (B2B) and to business to consumers (B2C) to maximize sales. *Create separate landing pages for each B2B and B2C with a focus on consumers specific needs.

 - *Go the additional step: 10 days after purchase survey your customer.
 Check-in with the consumer on product(s) likeability, the reason for purchase, and the likelihood of purchasing again in the future.

 - Purchase product liability or service liability insurance.
 Make sure that you inform the insurance company that you want basic protection and get a bid quote.

 - Request information from manufacturers and ask what can go wrong with the product(s).
 Then create a list for consumers and add to the website to protect yourself from legal hassles.

 The tips that are provided does not include the additional components of creating a successful online business: forming an S-Corporation, Trademarks, and Domain basics.
-If you would like more information on these topics check out the Small Business Administration website here.
+If you would like more information on these topics visit the Small Business Administration website.

-If you would like more information about the Valley Economic Development Center you can check out their website here.
+If you would like more information visit the Valley Economic Development Center to find out about their Small Business Loans and Education Resources.